“Life isn’t about waiting for the storm to pass. It’s about learning to dance in the rain.” ―Vivian Greene

 - —Price shop your insurance benefits and ask questions to your HR department.
 Maybe your employer will join a benefit program you can take advantage of.
 Maybe you can sign up for flex-savings plan to help cover the costs.
 Or use service agencies like Nest Egg Fertility who will help you find reputable clinics with egg freezing packages you may not know about.
 Nest Egg Fertility can also help you with pharmacy discounts they have negotiated on your behalf.
 You don’t have to go through egg freezing alone when you have dedicated group volunteering to help you.
 When you find your clinic and doctor you like, ask about multiple package discounts or negotiate your meds.
 Freeze the maximum possible eggs and lower your cost per egg.
 Check out “Money Insurance Tips” blog for other helpful tips and tricks.
 Everything is negotiable, you just have to ask.
 Another idea is to become an egg donor for a clinic or agency and keep part of the collection for yourself.
 Your egg freezing cycle, banking, and meds will be partly covered.
 There are several clinics that would love to cover the costs if you donate to a needy couple and then you can save some for yourself too.

 Make vodka lemon-aide out of those lemons!
 You can’t put a price tag on your future child, so all of these sacrifices, financial changes, and due diligence will pay off someday.
 If you have the luxury of time, do all of these things in your 20s.
-If you are older and can’t afford to make these sacrifices with enough time to maximize your age factors, check out some low interest-bearing personal loans you could take advantage of.
+If you are older and can’t afford to make these sacrifices with enough time to maximize your age factors, check out some low interest-bearing personal loans (like Prosper) and ones that are fertility specialized (like Future Family, Egg Fund, ect) or employer fertility benefits (like Norka Health, Carrot Fertility, etc) you could take advantage of.
 Plus think how much money you will save down the road when you become your own egg donor.
 Between cutting the costs associated with egg freezing, dialing back your spending, and curbing your habits, you will be able to put those eggs on ice without asking mom and dad to chip in.
 Imagine how proud of yourself you will feel after you have completed that journey!